Helping Employees Cope Depression At Work: Workplace Wellness

 Tips To Deal With Depression At Work

-Nowadays, workplace depression is getting common and gradually becoming an area of increasing concern especially after the COVID-19 pandemic.
-Whenever an employee is depressed, it not only affects that employee’s happiness and productivity but also the mood of the co-workers as well as their productivity.
+Nowadays, workplace depression is becoming common and gradually becoming an area of increasing concern, especially after the COVID-19 pandemic.
+Whenever an employee is depressed, it not only affects that employee’s happiness and productivity but also the mood of the coworkers as well as their productivity.
 Fortunately, depression in the workplace is not hopeless or inevitable.

 1. Foster Atmosphere of Open Communication

-During the conversation, it’s very important that the employee seems positive and supported.
-Simply because an individual has a mental health illness or going through depression at work does not imply that they are incapable to execute their job.
+During the conversation, it’s important that the employee seems positive and supportive.
+Simply because an individual has a mental health illness or is going through depression at work does not imply that they are incapable of executing their job.
 Try to be supportive and set fair performance expectations that require a meeting for the organization.

 2. Ask for Help

-If you’ve realized that you’re feeling depressed, then positively, you’ve already started the treatment for fighting depression—working with a support group or a therapist are one of the best ways that will help you deal with all the symptoms that you’re facing, which in turn will encourage you to better handle your professional life.
+If you’ve realized that you’re feeling depressed, then positively, you’ve already started the treatment for fighting depression—working with a support group or a therapist is one of the best ways to help you deal with all the symptoms that you’re facing, which in turn will encourage you to better handle your professional life.

 If not, keep in mind that most organizations offer some or the other type of coverage for mental health.
 Many companies also offer additional services for mental well-being through employee assistance programs.